fefe982/DeMangleVC/mangling_schema.md

 int `void __cdecl func(void)'::`2'::b
 ```

-Note: the demangled output is not valid C++, but followers UndecoratedSymbolNames notation.
+Note: the demangled output is not valid C++, but follows `UnDecorateSymbolName` notation.

-The `main` function and `extern "C"` function are not mangled in a C++ way, the full declaration used here is not actually the function declaration, but would treat the full qualified name of the function as a special variable.
+The `main` function and `extern "C"` function are not mangled in a C++ way, the full declaration used here is not the actual function declaration, but would treat the full qualified name of the function as a special variable.
 See [`VarKind`](#varkind) for more details.

-The scope index is in the format of `'?'
-IntConst`, where [`IntConst`](#intconst) is an positive integer.

-The full declaration part is in the format of `'?'
-Declaration`.

 ### `BackRefStringName`

 In the whole `Declaration`, the first ten string pieces are numbered 0~9, and if they appear again, they are referenced with just a digit.
-This index is shared within the whole `Declaration`, except for a *template-id*, which has its own index.
-The `Declaration` in full declaration part of a `ClassNamespaceName` also shares the index with outer `Declaration` (or *template-id*).
+This index is shared within the whole `Declaration`, except for [`TemplateName`](#templatename), which has its own index.
+The `Declaration` in full declaration part of a `ClassNamespaceName` also shares the index with outer `Declaration` (or `TemplateName`).

-`StringName`, anonymous namespace, *template-id*, are all counted.
+`StringName`, anonymous namespace, `TemplateName`, are all counted.
 But scope index, `OperatorName` are not.

 For example: